welyab/anjabachen/README.md

 Movements getMovements(color)
 // other methods...
 ```
 When the side color is informed, only movements for the specific color are considered.
 Otherwise, the movements are generated to the side color that has the turn to make the next movement.
-When a move is submitted to the board, it changes its state, of course, and a subsequent call to a movement generation method will consider the current state, and the side with turn to move, etc.
+When a move is submitted to the board, it changes its state, of course, and a subsequent call to a movement generation method will consider the current state, and the side with turn to move, and so on.
 ```java
 // create a board with initial position, white to play Board board = new Board();

 // retrieve all possible movements for white pieces Movements movements = board.getMovements();
 ```